 - Meeting Spaces- Binkley I and II, Fireweed Room and Alyeska Board Room

-- Greenhouse with Hydroponically Grown Vegetabls (Summer Only)
+- Greenhouse with Hydroponically Grown Vegetables (Summer Only)

-- Summer park, Bocce Ball court, putting green and river walk
+- Summer park, Bocce Ball court, miniature golf, putting green and river walk

 - Public boat launch

-Pike’s Waterfront Lodge is family run; we read all customer comments and attempt to incorporate suggestions into the hotel and its operations.
+Pike’s Waterfront Lodge is family run; we review all customer comments and attempt to incorporate suggestions into the hotel and its operations.
 Pike’s takes great pride in being dog and people friendly, but not necessarily in that order!